HomeLatest NewsIndustryAmid recession talks, over 32k tech workers fired in US

 Preferred Source of Google

-The layoff includes ride-sharing platform Uber, Netflix and several cryptocurrency exchanges and lending platforms.
+The layoff includes ride-sharing platform Uber, and several cryptocurrency exchanges and lending platforms.
 Robinhood, Glossier and Better are just a few of the tech companies that have trimmed their headcount this year.

 Advertisement